Club America Logo

 Club America: Brand overview

 Club America is the abbreviated name of Club de Fútbol América SA de CV from Mexico.
 It competes in the country’s top football division and participates in Liga MX under the nickname The Eagles (Las Aguilas, since 1981).
 The team was formerly known as Los Millonetas (1959-1981), Los Canarios (1947-1959), Los Cremas (1921-1946), Club Centro Union (1919-1921), and Los Estudiantes (1916-1918).
-The athletes have the highest number of titles among all Mexican football representatives.
+The athletes hold the most titles among all Mexican football representatives.
 Their home stadium is Azteca, the largest sports arena in Latin America and one of the largest in the world.
-The club was founded in 1916 and became a founder of Primera División.
+The club was founded in 1916 and became a founder of the Primera División.
 Since 1959, it has been owned by the Mexican multimedia company Televisa.
 Its headquarters are located in Mexico City.

 Club America, established in 1916 by a group of students in Mexico City, quickly outgrew its academic beginnings to become a giant in Mexican football.
 Celebrated for representing the spirit of the Americas, the club has played a crucial role in shaping football on the continent.